What to Pack for Your First Night in Your New Home

 Once you have finally gotten through the arduous series of challenges that are required to reach your first night in your new home, you may feel as though you’ve gotten through the worst of it and can finally take a load off and relax.
 This isn’t far from true—while you will have certainly overcome a great deal of tasks to reach the point that you’re at now, it is still important to remember that you won’t be entirely out of the woods just yet!

-So what can you do to ensure that your first night will be a positive start to the next chapter in your life?
-One of the most significant (and convenient) ways that you can make sure that things go off without a hitch on your first night will be to put together a box or similar container of pure “essentials” that you will need to make your way through the early phases of living in a new space—accounting for everything from dinner in an empty kitchen, to staying hygienic without a solid bathroom setup, are all factors you’ll need to take in.
+One of the most significant (and convenient) ways that you can make sure that things go off without a hitch on your first night will be to put together a first-night moving box or similar container of pure “essentials” that you will need to make your way through the early phases of living in a new space.

 Socks, underwear, etc.—the classic go-to